ZacharyEspiritu/cocos2d-swift-iAdHandler/README.md

 ## Usage

 Import the file into your Source folder in your xCode project.
+Also, go to your Project directory in xCode, open the Build Phases tab, and import the `iAd.framework` under "Link Binary With Libraries".

 Read the instructions below on how to implement the type of ad you want:

 #### Banner
 * Load a banner ad by using `iAdHandler.sharedInstance.loadAds(bannerPosition: BannerPosition)`.
 Possible `BannerPosition` types are `.Top` or `.Bottom`, which mean exactly what they say.